Mathew78540/koa2-boilerplate/README.md

 # Koa2 Boilerplate

-Simple Koa 2 boilerplate.
+Simple Koa 2 starter.

-Including :
+The purpose is to include the minimum Babel plugins required to ensure a fast runtime transformation (useful when using nodemon).

+_Including :_
+- Koa router
+- Koa Cors
+- Koa BodyParser
+- Koa Logger
-- Koa 2
+- Koa Helmet
 - Mongoose
+- Mongoose Paginate
+- Mongoose timestamp
-- Ava
+- Mongoose UniqueValidator

 ## Requirement
 We use docker, so please download the last version.